foss-wales/foss.wales/README.md

 # foss.wales
 The website of FOSS WALES: https://foss.wales

+## Contributing

+Some issues are already here on this repository.
+Additionally, we track the ideas we have [as a GitHub Project](https://github.com/orgs/foss-wales/projects/3).
+If you feel like making a change, you can jsut go ahead but we recommend commenting in an issue or creating one so that we can coordinate our efforts.

 ## Development

-We use Jekyll to develop this site.

-## Development

 You are welcome to edit this site and add more to it!
 This section should get you started.

+We use Jekyll to develop this site.
 Please have a look at the [Jekyll Documentation][docs] on how to build the site.
 Please keep in mind: if something here does not work for you,